Rosh-codes/Pro-Chef/README.md

 # 👨‍🍳 Pro Chef

-Pro Chef is a simple React-based recipe app inspired by the "Chef Claude" project in Scrimba’s Learn React course.
+Pro Chef is a simple React-based recipe app .
 It lets users browse, add, and edit recipes—helping you learn core React concepts like state, forms, and conditional rendering.

 ---